hyper-expanse/dotfiles/debian/personal-desktop.md

 First install `vagrant` by downloading the appropriate Debian package, based on your architecture, from the [Vagrant Download Page](https://www.vagrantup.com/downloads.html), and using the following command to install the downloaded package:
 * `sudo dpkg --install [FILE NAME]`

-Next you'll want to install the [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) plugin to allow our `vagrant` tool to provisiion environments using virtual machines through `libvirt`.
+Next install the [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) plugin so that `vagrant` can provision virtual machines through `libvirt`.

 To install `vagrant-libvirt`, navigate to their [Installation Guide](https://github.com/vagrant-libvirt/vagrant-libvirt#installation).

-> Please ensure you replace command line calls to `apt-get` with calls to `aptitude` using `sudo`.
+> Please ensure you replace command line calls made to `apt-get` with calls to `aptitude` using `sudo`.

 You'll first want to skip down to the section about _Possible problems_, as this section lists additional packages that may be required to correctly compile the plugin's primary dependencies.
 Install the packages listed for _Ubuntu/Debian_.